-Again, there aren’t any odds available for this game, yet.
-Bettors should be sure to check out any of the WV online sports betting apps early next week when they release.
+Again, there aren’t any odds available for this game yet.
+Bettors should be sure to check out any of the WV online sports betting apps early next week when they are released.

 This matchup looks like it will be highly entertaining.
 ESPN’s BPI likes the Bucks even on the road, giving them around a 61% chance of winning.

 Things are also heating up on the ice.
-The NHL season is underway as well and there are plenty of surprises so far.
+The NHL season is underway as well, and there have been plenty of surprises so far.

 Although some teams aren’t performing up to par just yet, it is still very early in the season.